Key concepts and terms for the Sinch Conversation API

 The project entity belongs to a Sinch account, acts as a container and is the root entity from the Conversation API's point-of-view.
 All Conversation API resources are grouped under a project.

-The app entity, which is created and configured through the Sinch Portal, is tied to the API user and comes with a set of channel credentials for each underlying connected channel.
+The app entity, which is created and configured through the Sinch Customer Dashboard, is tied to the API user and comes with a set of channel credentials for each underlying connected channel.
 The app has a list of conversations between itself and different contacts which share the same project.

 |Conversation metadata report||Specifies the amount of conversationmetadata that's returned as part of each callback.|

 |Retention Policy||The retention policy specifies how long messages, sent to or from an app, are stored by the Conversation API.|

 |Processing Mode||The processing mode changes whether or not messages are associated with Contacts and Conversations.
 For more information, see Processing Mode|

 Each App has a retention policy that specifies how long messages, sent to or from the App, are stored.
 The retention policy can be changed via the API by updating the corresponding app, or via the Customer Dashboard by editing the corresponding app.
 A retention policy is defined by the following properties:

 |TTL days||The days before a message or conversation is eligible for deletion.
 The allowed values are 1,3650 and the default value is 180 days.|

 MESSAGE_EXPIRE_POLICY- this option will remove all messages, sent or received by the app , older than the TTL days specified in the policy.

 CONVERSATION_EXPIRE_POLICY- this option only takes the last message in a conversation into consideration when deciding if a conversation should be removed or not.
 The entire conversation will be removed if the last message is older than the TTL days specified in the policy.
 The entire conversation will be kept otherwise.